 Students register for online courses through my.fhu.edu the same way they would for an on-campus class.
 No one will be allowed to audit an online course.
-In order to withdraw from an online course, students must notify the Registrar's Office that they want to withdraw from the course.
+In order to withdraw from an online course, students must notify the Office of the Registrar that they want to withdraw from the course.
 Students can contact the registrar by telephone at (731) 989-6649 or by email at jgott@fhu.edu.